hurrtz/rasseportrait/.ai/README.md

-# WARP.md
+# Project Context for AI Assistants

-This file provides guidance to WARP (warp.dev) when working with code in this repository.
+This file provides guidance to AI coding assistants (Cursor, Windsurf, Warp, Cline, etc.) when working with code in this repository.

 ## Project Overview